QoLamdaS/Projects_Udemy_100DaysOfPython_byAngelaYu/100-Days-Of-Code_Challenge.md

 Day 14/100 : 16 October 2025, Thursday
 > I learn a bit about max() functions on Day 5 "39.
 Highest Score" by Dr. Angela Yu.
 Today I am still busy preparing tomorrow exams. =(

+Day 15/100 : 17 October 2025, Friday
+> I learn and applied a little bit about max() function on Day 5.
+Right now, I need to sleep longer and earlier because I feel so sleepy and tired ("sleep deprivation" due to my midterm exams).